Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-• Sigmund Freud — The Interpretation of Dreams (1899) — Freud's exploration of dream symbols can be applied to understanding repressed desires.
+- Sigmund Freud — The Interpretation of Dreams (1900) — Freud's exploration of dream symbols helps understand the concept of abandonment in dreams.

 Sources & interpretation basis